Approximating fixed size quantum correlations in polynomial time: Overview of results

 \subsection{Non-local games as constrained separability problems}

-In our first contribution, we avoid the complexities arising from the tripartite formulation in \cite{jee2020quasi}, such as e.g.\ multipartite entanglement \cite{navascues2020genuine, walter2016multipartite, szalay2015multipartite, horodecki2009quantum}.
-We leverage techniques from quantum steering to reformulate the problem of determining the value of a non-local game with bounded quantum assistance into a linear optimization over bipartite separable states subject to additional linear constraints.
-This reformulation motivates us to introduce a new variant of the constrained separability problem (cSEP) (see also \cite{ohst2024characterising}), formulated as follows
+In our first contribution, we avoid the complexities arising from the tripartite formulation in \cite{jee2020quasi}, such as multipartite entanglement \cite{navascues2020genuine, walter2016multipartite, szalay2015multipartite, horodecki2009quantum}.
+We leverage techniques from quantum steering to reformulate the problem of determining the value of a non-local game with bounded quantum assistance as a linear optimization over bipartite separable states subject to additional linear constraints.